Crab Stuffed Salmon

 • Bell Pepper: Just a little bit of finely diced bell pepper (red peppers, green, or yellow) will complement the flavor of the crab and cream cheese perfectly.

-• Garlic: Mince or press the garlic cloves.
+• Garlic: Mince or press the fresh garlic cloves.
+A teaspoon of garlic powder is also okay to use.

 • Parsley: Chopped fresh parsley adds freshness to the dish, and makes a pretty garnish as well.